 Taking advantage of individual resonances as a means to encode additional, unique information into a single experiment is a means to achieve measurement parallelization.
 For each unique encoding n, experimental time is accelerated by a factor n.
-In this work a Sel-BPP-LED diffusion experiment demonstrated this concept, with n=2 in this case since two signals belonged to the same molecule and were encoded with the same gradient direction.
-While demonstrated for the BPP-LED experiment, the concept is general and can be applied to any diffusion pulse sequence implementing the stimulated echo.
+In this work a Sel-BPP-LED diffusion experiment demonstrated this concept, with each selectively manipulated resonance encoded with a unique diffusion gradient amplitude.
+While demonstrated for the BPP-LED experiment, the concept is general and can be applied to any diffusion pulse sequence.
 Selective encoding enables the simultaneous measurement of diffusion coefficients of sample mixture components experiencing different transport properties dictated by molecular size or selective restriction via matrix interactions.
-This principle could be extended to anisotropic diffusion by encoding gradient directions into different resonances.
+This principle could be extended to anisotropic diffusion by encoding gradient directions https://doi.org/10.5194/mr-2021-56 Preprint.
+Discussion started: 16 July 2021 into different resonances.
 To improve the experiment, selective RF pulses with better performance should be explored to avoid systematic deviations in the extracted diffusion coefficients.